 Many people take pity and give cash to people who appear to be homeless, when in fact they are housed and are begging (with cliams of beggers making up to £200 a day) and are therefore taking money away from the real genuine homeless.

 The homeless issue is something that will never go away until an appropriate scale of equality in economics is achieved.
 This may seem like pointless idealism, yet for any modern country to suffer a homelessness element reflects badly on society and our failures which many of us know can be overcome and turned into something better.

-Free meals are a challenge to provide for our homeless yet many centres (Oasis, Trinity, Huggard etc.) and mobile services (Salvation Army Bus) exist – please click on the left image to show you what is available and please do pass the information on to those in desperate situations.
+Free meals (click this information sheet) are a challenge to provide for our homeless yet many centres (Oasis, Trinity, Huggard etc.) and mobile services (Salvation Army Bus) exist – please click on the left image to show you what is available and please do pass the information on to those in desperate situations.